rsksmart/devportal-1.0/tutorials/truffle-boxes/rsk-next-box.md

 # Deploy the smart contract on RSK network

 Migrate the smart contracts.
-We will do it running the below commands directly in the terminal, without using the truffle console now to show to you this alternative.
+We will do it by running the below commands directly in the terminal, without using the truffle console now to show to you this alternative.
 Run the migrate command for the RSK network of your choice.